Enable integration in Microsoft Azure

 1. Sign in to your Microsoft Azure account as an administrator.

-2. Go to App registrations.
+2. Go to Identity, then to Applications and select App Registrations.

-Select +New registration .
+Select +New registration.

 3. Complete the required information as follows: